-Today, receiving a substantial amount of cash, say from a sudden asset sale, raises problems as difficult to solve as finding your board has unexpectedly committed to funding a business transformation purchase of assets.
+Today receiving a substantial amount of cash, for example from a sudden asset sale, raises problems which are just as difficult to solve as finding out the Board has unexpectedly committed to funding a business transformation or a purchase of assets.

-The likelihood is that any carefully crafted plans will need to change, and change quickly.
-Therefore, the organisation needs to have the technical systems in place that are sufficiently flexible to manage step changes in business, established routes to the board to change investment policy and a sufficiently broad range of relationships across the financial services sector to respond to cash management requirements.
+Given the likelihood that any carefully crafted plans will need to change and change quickly, an organisation needs to have:

+- the technical systems in place which are sufficiently flexible to manage step changes in business; - established routes to the Board to change investment policy; and - a sufficiently broad range of relationships across the financial services sector to respond to cash management requirements.

 This final point is particularly important, as establishing and maintaining such relationships can be onerous.
-Banks can no longer trade and then document business and, in the EU, MiFID2 will exacerbate the need for 'look forward' documentation.
-Add to this increasingly complex KYC requirements and implementation of an investment policy becomes as much a documentary exercise as a systems or relationship one.
+Banks can no longer trade and then document business and, in the EU, MiFID II is exacerbating the need for 'look forward' documentation.
+Add to this increasingly complex KYC requirements, and the implementation of an investment policy becomes as much a documentary exercise as a systems or relationship one.

-As we have often explained to financial regulators, a corporate's financial services relationships are not necessarily with the cheapest supplier, but with those who understand the company's businesses and react to its changing needs.
+As the ACT often explains to financial regulators, a corporate's financial services relationships are not necessarily with the cheapest supplier but with those who understand the company's businesses and react to its changing needs.